davidlahoz/kandji-macos-scripts/README.md

 ## Variables

-To run some scripts, you will need to add/modify the following  variables on some scripts manually.
+To run some scripts, you must manually add/modify the following variables on some scripts.

 `API_KEY` - from [Kandji](https://support.kandji.io/support/solutions/articles/72000560412-kandji-api)